MicrosoftDocs/azure-docs/articles/iot-develop/quickstart-devkit-microchip-atsame54-xpro.md

 You will complete the following tasks:

-* Install a set of embedded development tools for programming a Microchip E54 DevKit in C
+* Install a set of embedded development tools for programming a Microchip E54 in C
-* Build an image and flash it onto the Microchip E54 DevKit
+* Build an image and flash it onto the Microchip E54
 * Use Azure IoT Central to create cloud components, view properties, view device telemetry, and call direct commands

 ## Prerequisites